nd-crane/raite-data-collection/README.md

 # Robust Artificial Intelligence Test Event (RAITE) Data Collection

 Welcome to the RAITE Data Collection Repository!
 This repository contains templates for the upcoming event.
+This repository wasn't used for the event, but is archived as a provenance record.

 ## Event Overview